rust-lang/rfcs/active/0000-allocator.md

     forcing it to round-trip through the `realloc` interface each time, and without forcing it to record the original parameter fed to `alloc_bytes` or `realloc_bytes` that produced the pointer.
   * Added `_with_excess` variants of the allocation methods that return the "true" usable capacity for the block.
 This variant was discussed a bit in the comment thread for [RFC PR 39].
     I chose not to make the tuple-returning forms the *only* kind allocation method, so that simple clients who will not use the excess capacity can remain simple.

+  * Used `&mut self` rather than `&self` for the methods that conceptually would already have unique access to the allocator, based on [huon's arguments on discuss] for `&mut self`.

+    Note in particular that even if one is going to implement one's own allocator in Rust, if one wants the same allocator to manage the backing storage for multiple containers, then in this design one must *already* distinguish between the `Allocator` type that has a separate instance for each container (which is what the API's in this RFC are referring to), versus the shared `Store` type that represents the full backing storage, and to which each `Allocator` would hold a shared `&Store` reference.

+[huon's arguments on discuss]: http://discuss.rust-lang.org/t/pre-rfc-allocators-take-ii/480/4

 ## The high-level allocator API
 [high-level allocator API]: #the-high-level-allocator-api